This Is Me!

 Well you certainly won’t see me shouting instructions at your family and friends as we stage lots of group photos!
-You might not even notice me at all.
+However you’ve discovered my photography, be that on a directory or blog, on the day of your wedding you might not even notice me at all for large parts of it.
 But if you do, you’ll probably see me moving quietly through the wedding, anticipating the action and capturing authentic images of the day.
 My friendly, calm and discreet approach gives couples the opportunity to really enjoy their special day the way it’s meant to be.

 One of the most inspirational film I’ve seen recently, and one which gives a really good insight into the workings of a documentary photographer, is this film about presidential photographer Pete Souza.

 I’ve received some amazing feedback from my couples over the years that you can read on my testimonials page.
 It’s so nice get such positive feedback after each wedding and the reviews help to confirm my approach to photography.